britco/sass-fixed-sticky/README.md

 sass-fixed-sicky
 ================

 Easy "sticky position" elements.
-These are elements that are positioned normally most of the time, but as you scroll past them, they become "fixed position".
+These are elements that are positioned normally until you scroll past the top boundary of the element, then it becomes "fixed position".

 ![](http://i.imgur.com/tB1UrtQ.gif)